 “The jury saw the injury was more than just a medical diagnosis, rather it impacted every aspect of her life.
 The wisdom of the jury system prevailed over the whims of an uncaring insurance company,” said attorney David Starshak.

-Attorneys Michael Wierzbicki and Michael Carter are honored to have represented Plaintiff.
+Attorneys Michael Wierzbicki and Michael Carter are honored to have represented the Plaintiff.